Do you know how much you’re worth?

 In other words, “expressed as a dollar amount, your net worth…is essentially the result of everything you have earned and spent up until now,” according to Investopedia.

-How to Determine Your Net Worth
+How to Calculate My Net Worth

 An easy way to determine your net worth is through an online calculator.
 We like this free net worth calculator from Investopedia.
 Although, you’re also welcome to calculate your net worth manually.